 Ice Dams can cause very serious and expensive to fix problems, and are usually caused by improper ventilation of your attic space and inadequate insulation of your roof.
 Ice Dams are a sign of heat loss in the attic, and this lost heat is money you throw out the window.

 Ice dams may seem harmless at first, but they are known to cause thousands of dollars in roof leaks, structural damages and repairs of your home.
 The can also create dangerous mold growth, which can cause or aggravate allergies, asthma and other respiratory diseases.
-Fighting ice dams can be costly, and you also need to know how to approach the problem to make your efforts more efficient so that you can permanently eliminate ice dams.
+Fighting ice dams can be costly, and you also need to know how to approach the problem to make your efforts more efficient so that you can permanently eliminate them.

+If you live in Northern US, Canada, or any other region with cold winters and lots of snow, you’ve seen and possibly experienced first hand Ice Dams – large ice formations along the eaves of the roofs.
 Although ice dams are common on most roofs in the northern regions of US and Canada, they cause most damages and leaks to Low Slope roofs, as it is much easier for water to “travel” up a low pitch roof vs. a steep roof.

 Additionally, you may see many roofs in New Hampshire, northern Massachusetts, as well as other parts of the country with 2 x 2 feet aluminum pans locked together along the eaves of the roof.
 These metal sheets are installed so that ice formations would slide off, and ice dams would not build up.
 This may work for steep roofs, but on a low slope, the ice dams can form in the center of the roof as there is not enough pitch for water to run off.

-If you live in Northern US, Canada, or any other region with cold winters and lots of snow, you’ve seen and possibly experienced first hand Ice Dams and problems that they create.
 Just a few of the most common ice dam related problems include roof leaks, rotted roof decking / exterior & interior walls / framing, mold and related respiratory illnesses (allergies, asthma, etc.), reduction in insulation effectiveness and associated heat-loss.

+The main causes of ice dams are poor ventilation and / or inadequate insulation in the attic.
 When it snows outside, a thick layer of snow settles on the roof, and the warm air from the attic slowly melts the snow.
 Melted snow begins to run down the roof toward the eaves, which are usually colder than the rest of roof surface.
 There, water freezes, thus creating ice dams.
 As more and more water melts at the top of the roof and freezes at the bottom, ice dams grow to a thickness of over 4-5 inches.

 As ice dams become larger, and more melted snow water runs down the roof, it hits the already large ice dams and can not go down any more.
 At this point it starts to refreeze under the shingles.
 At the same time, warm attic air melts the newly formed ice under the shingles, which starts to drip inside the attic and /or down the walls.

-Ice Dams and Ventilation:
+Ice Dams and Ventilation

 Even if you have a very well insulated attic, which blocks most of the warm air from escaping your living space, still, some warm air will escape into the attic.
-This is where you need a working ventilation system, which will vent most of the warm air from the attic and will create a temperature parity between outside and inside the attic.
-Only then the snow will not melt artificially, and will not create ice dams.
+This is where you need a working ventilation system, which will vent most of the warm air from the attic and will create temperature parity between outside and inside the attic.
+Only then, the snow will not melt artificially, and will not create ice dams.

 Today, the most effective and commonly used attic ventilation system in residential construction and roofing is the Soffit / Ridge vent system.
-Although soffit/ridge systems is the best-performing type of ventilation, it is not always possible to implement it.
-While implementing a good ventilation system on a new construction home is easy, some of the older homes were designed to have no ventilation at all, or optionally were build with two gable vents that are usually two 12 x 18 inches openings at the peak of the gable-side walls.
+Although soffit/ridge system is the best-performing type of ventilation, it is not always possible to install it.
+While installing a good ventilation system on a new construction home is easy, some of the older homes were designed to have no ventilation at all, or optionally were build with two gable vents that are usually two 12 x 18 inches openings at the peak of the gable-side walls.
 These are not as effective as ridge and soffit vents but still work O.K.

 Other types of roofs that are not designed to accommodate effective ventilation systems, such as ridge / soffit vents or gable vents, are Hip Roofs and low slope roofs.
 In the case of hip roofs, you could get away with static box vents or power vents with a thermostat.
 These are not as effective, but still provide some ventilation.

-In the case of low slope roofs, builders and roofers not only need to solve the ventilation problems but also they have to make sure that there are no leaks caused by the air vents.
+In the case of low slope roofs, builders and roofers not only need to solve the ventilation problems, but they also have to make sure that there are no leaks caused by the air vents.
 Unfortunately, too many builders and roofers do not include any ventilation on a low slope roof, as it is easier for them to avoid potential leaks.
 For example, a ridge vent on a low pitch roof will allow the wind driven water to enter the attic.

 Since most low slope roofs are not vented, ice dams are much more likely to occur and cause extensive damages to the roof and the interior of the house, as it is a lot easier for water to travel “upward” on a low pitch roof.
 Most low slope and flat roofing systems are designed to have their seams put together with glues and adhesives, ranging from solvent based seam lap adhesives used with EPDM black rubber to Tar and roof cement used with asphalt and modified bitumen roofs.
-Du to the nature of adhesives, these roofs are prone to develop leaks, as adhesives break down with time and weather affecting it’s longevity.
+Du to the nature of adhesives, these roofs are prone to develop leaks, as adhesives break down with time and weather affecting their longevity.
 Ice Dams only speed up the process, as the ice melting and re-freezing process expands the gaps between the seams.

 First, just a reminder that ice dams are caused by hot air escaping your living space and lack of adequate ventilation.
 Heat cables use electricity to melt the ice formations.
-Therefore, you are trying to fight a heat / energy problems by throwing more energy into the cold atmosphere, so instead of fixing the problem you just add a band-aid, which does not even work.
+Therefore, you are trying to fight a heat / energy problem by throwing more energy into the cold atmosphere, so instead of fixing the problem you just add a band-aid, which does not even work.
 At the same time, you incur ever increasing energy expenses, while the problem not only remains there, but becomes worse.

-Heat cables melt the ice dams along the eaves, but there are still ice dams forming just above the effective range of heat cables, so your ice dam leaks now occur high up the roof slope, affecting more insulation and aggravating the problem even more.
+Heat cables melt ice dams along the eaves, but there are still ice dams forming just above the effective range of heat cables, so your ice dam leaks now occur high up the roof slope, affecting more insulation and aggravating the problem even more.

-Permanent solution to Ice Dam problems:
+Permanent Solution to Ice Dam Problems

 The best thing you can do to eliminate ice dams is to improve your attic ventilation and add / improve insulation to minimize heat loss.
 Insulation should be your first step, as poor attic insulation is the main cause of ice dams, and besides, you don’t want to keep wasting your money on heating up your unused attic.
 Seal the gaps between insulation, use expandable foam insulation for tight spots, etc. If you have the soffit vents/air intake slots, make sure that loose insulation does not block the air circulation.